catquarks/plant-spirit-app/README.md

 Plant Spirit App is a meditation app, which recommends plant species to meditate with depending on how you are feeling.
 Data is collected by [Béthany](oluminousbeing.com), the only administrator (aside from the developer).

-This is the front-end, which is built with React + Redux.
-You just search for how you're feeling or how you'd like to feel -- and that's it!
+This is the front-end repository.
+It is built with React + Redux.

 ## to do
 * add browser history